 Jaisalmer is a striking tourist destination situated on the north-western side of Rajasthan.
-Due to the presence of golden sand dunes, this place is also referred to as the Golden City, and apart from dunes, the true beauty of Jaisalmer lies in the beautiful lakes, lavish Jain sanctuaries, Havelis, its culture and whatnot.
+Due to the presence of golden sand dunes, this place is also referred to as the Golden City, and apart from dunes, the true beauty of Jaisalmer lies in the beautiful lakes, lavish Jain sanctuaries, Havelis, its culture, and whatnot.

-It is as if the whole city of Jaisalmer speaks of the valour of Rajputana.
+It is as if the whole city of Jaisalmer speaks of the valor of Rajputana.
 One of the most prominent highlights of the city is the Jaisalmer Fort which is also compared to be the crown of the city.
 It is considered to be the second oldest fort in Rajasthan and also has a lake present there with numerous brilliant sanctuaries which have been made of sandstone.

 The winter season, which is between the months of November and March, is an ideal time to visit Jaisalmer.
 During this time, the overall temperature is quite pleasant for sightseeing.

-It was in the medieval times that Jaisalmer acted as a contributing factor in connecting India with other countries like Persia, Egypt, Africa.
+It was in medieval times that Jaisalmer acted as a contributing factor in connecting India with other countries like Persia, Egypt, Africa.
 This was due to the fact that it lied on one of the prominently used trade routes.

 It is said that during this time, the Bhatti Rajput Rulers used to rule these regions.
 They were considered as the sole guardian of the city and had a great amount of wealth primarily because of the taxes received in huge numbers.

-For a very long time, Jaisalmer remained out of harms way majorly due to its rough geographical location.
-However, in the Mid-Thirteenth century, Ala-ud-din Khilji successfully conquered the city.
+For a very long time, Jaisalmer remained out of harm's way majorly due to its rough geographical location.
+However, in the Mid-Thirteenth century, Ala-Ud-din Khilji successfully conquered the city.

-Gadisar Lake.
-Built in the 14th century, this place was once a source of drinkable water for the entire town of Bikaner.
+Built-in the 14th century, this place was once a source of drinkable water for the entire town of Bikaner.
 Furthermore, this temple has developed as a tourist spot, as a great number of temples, as well as shrines, surround this lake.

-Jaisalmer is one of a kind tourist attraction which doesn’t fail to impress you majorly due to its historical charm.
+Jaisalmer is one of a kind tourist attraction that doesn’t fail to impress you majorly due to its historical charm.
 It is located at a distance of about 767, 1,059, 2,101, 2,301 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Jaisalmer by the following means of public transportation.

 By Air.
 Jaisalmer Airport is the nearest airport which is a Civil Enclave Airport that serves Military Aviation as well as Civil Aviation.
-The major airline service providers are SpiceJet and Trujet that span the major cities of India such as Delhi, Mumbai, Ahmedabad, Surat and Jaipur.
+The major airline service providers are SpiceJet and Trujet that span the major cities of India such as Delhi, Mumbai, Ahmedabad, Surat, and Jaipur.
 Another nearest airport is Jodhpur Airport which receives regular flights from many Indian cities.
 Once off the airport, you can consider taking a cab to reach your desired destination.

 By Rail.
-The nearest railway station is Jaisalmer Railway Station which is just a few kilometres away from Jaisalmer City Centre.
+The nearest railway station is Jaisalmer Railway Station which is just a few kilometers away from Jaisalmer City Centre.
 The station receives regular train service from the local areas as well as major cities of India.
-Jaisalmer has overall great connectivity via train route.
+Jaisalmer has overall great connectivity via the train route.
 So, if you are planning to travel to Jaisalmer via train then it would be a good experience for you.

 By Road.
 The city of Jaisalmer has a good road network.
-So, if you travel via road from nearby regions, then you won’t have any major issues travelling here by road.
+So, if you travel via road from nearby regions, then you won’t have any major issues traveling here by road.
 You can easily book interstate or private buses online to travel to Jaisalmer.
 If this doesn’t sound exciting to you, then consider booking a cab or depending upon your location and budget, you can also choose to self-drive here as the roadways are quite well-maintained and you won’t find any kind of problem traversing them.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
-Click here
+Click here.